Exr0nProjects/learn_cpp/notes/knowledge_graph/the_things.md

     - Symmetrical: The structure is recursive and the left and right subtree are the same
     - Tags and lazy computation:
         - Uses tags to store updates that are combined during query when needed
+        - No need to check intermediate values or push_down with point update
 - Algorithms
 - Classic Problems/Uses
 - Derived From
     - [Lazy Computation](#lazy-computation)
     - [Range Tree](#range-tree)
 - Careful
+    - Need 2\*N space, since the tree itself is N-1 nodes
+    - Don't forget to initialize

 #### Segment Tree Tags
 <details><summary>Standard Code</summary>